Virginia trio carries Cavaliers to first national championship

 With 14 seconds left, Hunter made a 3-pointer — from nearly the same spot on the floor as the OT bucket — on a feed from Jerome, who had eight assists.

-Jarrett Culver gave Texas Tech a 66-65 lead with 35.1 seconds left in regulation.
+Culver gave Texas Tech a 66-65 lead with 35.1 seconds left in regulation.
 He attacked the middle of the lane and spun to his left, double clutching before putting the ball off the glass with his left hand over Hunter, the ACC Defensive Player of the Year.

 Jerome missed a runner off the left side of the rim at the other end, sending Norense Odiase to the line after he was fouled collecting the Jerome miss.
 Odiase made both foul shots.